percona/proxysql-admin-tool-doc/docs/psa-options.md

 ```
 ## –server

 Selects a server by the IP address and port.
-This option can be combined with [--syncusers](#syncusers)  or [--sync-multi-cluster-users(#sync-multi-cluster-users) to sync a single non-cluster server node.
+This option can be
+combined with --syncusers or –sync-multi-cluster-users to sync a single
+non-cluster server.
+The option does not require that the server
+belong to a PXC cluster.

 Usage: